Farouk of Egypt

 His full title was "His Majesty Farouk I, by the grace of God, King of Egypt and the Sudan".
 As king, Farouk was known for his extravagant playboy lifestyle.
 While initially popular, his reputation eroded due to the corruption and incompetence of his government.
-He was overthrown in the 1952 coup d'état, and forced to abdicate in favour of his infant son, Ahmed Fuad, who succeeded him as Fuad II.
+He was overthrown in the 1952 coup d'état and forced to abdicate in favour of his infant son, Ahmed Fuad, who succeeded him as Fuad II.
 Farouk died in exile in Italy in 1965.

-His sister, Princess Fawzia Fuad, was the first wife and consort of the Shah of Iran, Mohammad Reza Pahlavi.
+His sister, Princess Fawzia bint Fuad, was the first wife and consort of the Shah of Iran, Mohammad Reza Pahlavi.

 Early life and education

 He was born as His Sultanic Highness Farouk bin Fuad, Hereditary Prince of Egypt and Sudan, on 11 February 1920 (Jumada al-Awwal 21, 1338 A.H.) at Abdeen Palace, Cairo, the eldest child of Sultan Fuad I (later King Fuad I) and his second wife, Nazli Sabri.
-He had Albanian, Circassian, Turkish, French, Egyptian and Greek ancestry.
-Farouk was always proud of his Albanian heritage and as king, he was protected by 30 Albanian bodyguards, as he regarded Albanians as the only people he could trust with his life.
-Despite the Albanian origin of his house, Farouk in common with the other members of Egypt's Ottoman elite had more Circassian blood in him as Mohammad Ali the Great and his successors were fond of their Circassian slave girls, which were one of the most prized possessions of an Ottoman official.
+He had Albanian, Circassian, Turkish, French, Greek and Egyptian ancestry.
 Farouk's first languages were Egyptian Arabic, Turkish and French (the languages of the Egyptian elite), and he always thought of himself as an Egyptian rather than as an Arab, having no interest in Arab nationalism except as a way of increasing Egypt's power in the Middle East.
-Egypt at that time was quite rich but its wealth was so maldistributed.
+Egypt at that time was quite rich, but its wealth was very maldistributed.
 The pashas, representing less than .5% of all landowners, owned a third of all cultivated land in the country.

 In addition to his sisters, Fawzia, Faiza, Faika and Fathia, he had one half-sister from his father's previous marriage to Princess Shivakiar Khanum Effendi, Princess Fawkia.
 Fuad gave all of his children names starting with F after an Indian fortune-teller told him names starting with F would bring him good luck.
 King Fuad kept tight control over his only son when he was growing up and Farouk was only allowed to see his mother once every day for an hour.
 The prince grew up in the very closeted world of the royal palaces, and he never visited the Great Pyramids at Giza until he became king, despite the fact that only 12 mi separated the Abdeen Palace from the Pyramids.
 Farouk had a very spoiled upbringing with the Sudanese servants when meeting him always getting down on their knees to first kiss the ground and then his hand.
 Aside from his sisters, Farouk had no friends when growing up as Fuad would not allow any outsiders to meet him.